-The St George’s Church Jumble Mart is a very popular and highly successful operation, but will be closed in 2020 because of COVID 19 (corona virus) – It will not operate for the months of April, May and June, and possibly beyond even that.
+The St George’s Church Jumble Mart is a very popular and highly successful operation, but will be closed in 2020 because of COVID 19 (corona virus) – No date has been set for Jumble Mart to return.
 Check back here for further details.

 When: The Mart operates on the 1st Friday of each month at the Church hall and commences at 10:30am.
 See dates here

 Goods: The range of goods offered for sale includes: